Solar Technical Assistance Team

 The STAT program consists of:

-STAT is a project of the U.S. Department of Energy (DOE) SunShot Initiative that is implemented in partnership with the National Renewable Energy Laboratory (NREL).
+The STAT Network is a project of the U.S. Department of Energy (DOE) SunShot Initiative that is implemented in partnership with the National Renewable Energy Laboratory (NREL).
 If you have any questions, please email them to email@example.com.